 - the transaction between the City of New York and Cornell University and Technion–Israel Institute of Technology to develop a world-class Engineering and Applied Sciences graduate school in New York City;

-- the development and financing of New York Wheel, a 630-foot high observation wheel to overlook New York Harbor and the New York skyline on land leased from the City of New York in St. George, Staten Island;
+- the proposed development and financing of New York Wheel, a 630-foot high observation wheel intended to overlook New York Harbor and the New York skyline on land leased from the City of New York in St. George, Staten Island (deal terminated);

-- the representations of Time Warner, Northwell Health, SEIU Local 1199 Healthcare Workers East, City University of New York and Colgate-Palmolive in their corporate headquarters leasing programs;
+- the representations of Time Warner, Northwell Health, SEIU Local 1199 Healthcare Workers East, City University of New York, ASCAP and Colgate-Palmolive in their corporate headquarters leasing programs;

 - the retail redevelopment and historic restoration of Grand Central Terminal;